RedTurtle/redturtle.video/README.rst

 Requirements
 ============

-Tested on Plone 3.3 and 4.2, with collective.flowplayer 3.0.
+Tested on all Plone versions from 3.3 to 4.3, with many compatible collective.flowplayer versions.

 Installation
 ============